General internal medicine

 This page provides useful information about the availability of jobs, finding vacancies and where to find out more.

 General internal medicine had 818 consultants and 1,077 medical registrars in England (NHS Digital 2016).
 These figures do not include those practising general internal medicine together with another specialty.

-Although there is a debate about increasing the supply of generalists in hospitals, it is not fully clear whether employers will prefer to employ single or dual CCT holders in future which does not help doctors-in-training to decide between choosing acute medical care as a career or as part of a portfolio career.
+Although there is a debate about increasing the supply of generalists in hospitals, it is not clear whether employers will prefer to employ single or dual CCT holders in future.
+For this reason (nearly) all trainees training in General Internal Medicine continue to do so in combination with training with another medical specialty (commonly known as dual training).

 On this section we have information for England only.
 For information regarding Scotland, Wales and Northern Ireland please click on the links below.

 Where to look for vacancies